Building Systems to Support More Powerful Real-Time Health Monitoring

 Hall Receives $3.5M in Federal Funding for Innovative Gut Microbiome Research

-The funding supports groundbreaking work in the characterization of microbial enzymes and the development of novel wearable devices for monitoring gut health.
+The funding supports his work characterizing microbial enzymes and developing novel wearable devices for monitoring gut health.

 Shirley Micallef is taking on the E. Coli contamination of produce.